theheroGAC/AppManager-Plus/README.md

 As a bonus feature you can design your own theme for AppManagerPlus, with a set of various images and colors and even the font can be changed.

+v2.0
+Please update your lang.lua in ux0:/data/AppManPlus/lang.lua for v2.0
+Press START in the File Explorer to enter the USB mode

 **#Themes for AppManager**